The New Bet: How Mainstream News, Prediction Markest, and Gambling Apps are Trapping a Younger Generation in Debt - Blockchain Moment

 Coalitions and Growing Friction with Casinos

-• The AGA has placed ads on YouTube and on social media ripping prediction markets, saying "it's still sports betting" — hitting at the core of the legal dispute.
+• The AGA has placed ads on YouTube and social media ripping prediction markets, saying "it's still sports betting"—hitting at the core of the legal dispute.

 Gambling isn't usually a "one-and-done" activity because it taps directly into the brain's dopamine system—the same reward pathway triggered by excitement, anticipation, and risk.
 Each time someone places a bet, the brain gets a burst of dopamine, especially when the outcome is uncertain.
 That feeling can be powerful, and for some people, it creates a cycle of chasing the next thrill, win, or near-miss.